BII-Quantum/bii-quantum.github.io/about.md

 ---
-title: About the BII Quantum Challenge
+title: About the Quantum Innovation Challenge
 menu_title: About
 menu_icon: globe2
 ---